SimoMart88/rpic/README.md

 ## Features
 * Use a qualified relationship to link Controller with Sensors and Actuators to include labels
   * Validate this relationship against interface on form save
+* Implement a telemetry system to track device status changes in time

 ## Infrastructure
 * Expose the application and the static content through Nginx